gmontana/CollaborativePickAndPlaceEnv/README.md

 <!-- CITATION -->
 # Please Cite
-The paper that first uses this implementation of Level-based Foraging (LBF) and achieves state-of-the-art results:
+The paper that first uses this implementation of the CPP anvironment:
 ```
 paper_here
 ```